Anjalikaroy/SQL_RSVP_IMBD_Assignment/README.md

 # Anjalika-SQL-RSVP-IMBD-Assignment
 # SQL RSVP IMBD Assignment 📊

-This repository contains an SQL-based project completed by Anjalika and Ajit as part of a data analysis assignment using RSVP IMDB data.
+This repository contains an SQL-based project  as part of a data analysis assignment using RSVP IMDB data.

 ## 📁 Folder Contents